Prince Philip, Duke of Edinburgh: Family, infancy and exile from Greece

 Philip (Φίλιππος) was born on 10 June 1921 on the dining room table at Mon Repos, a villa on the Greek island of Corfu.
-He was the only son and fifth and final child of Prince Andrew of Greece and Denmark and his wife, Princess Alice of Battenberg.
+He was the only son and the fifth and final child of Prince Andrew of Greece and Denmark and his wife, Princess Alice of Battenberg.
 Philip's father was the fourth son of King George I and Queen Olga of Greece, and his mother was the eldest child of Louis Mountbatten, 1st Marquess of Milford Haven, and Victoria Mountbatten, Marchioness of Milford Haven (formerly Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine).
 A member of the House of Glücksburg, Philip was a prince of both Greece and Denmark by virtue of his patrilineal descent from George I of Greece and George's father, Christian IX of Denmark; he was from birth in the line of succession to both thrones.
 (Note: The Danish Act of Succession 1953 removed the succession rights of his branch of the family in Denmark.)
 Philip's four elder sisters were Margarita, Theodora, Cecilie, and Sophie.
 He was baptised in the Greek Orthodox rite at St. George's Church in the Old Fortress in Corfu.
 His godparents were his paternal grandmother, Queen Olga of Greece; his cousin George, Crown Prince of Greece; his uncle Lord Louis Mountbatten; and the municipality of Corfu, represented by its mayor, Alexandros Kokotos, and by the president of the council, Stylianos Maniarizis.

 Shortly after Philip's birth, his maternal grandfather died in London.
-The Marquess of Milford Haven was a naturalised British subject who, after a career in the Royal Navy, had renounced his German titles and adopted the surname Mountbatten—an Anglicised version of Battenberg—during the First World War, owing to anti-German sentiment in the United Kingdom.
-After visiting London for his grandfather's memorial service, Philip and his mother returned to Greece, where Prince Andrew had remained to command a Greek Army division embroiled in the Greco-Turkish War.
+The Marquess of Milford Haven was a naturalised British subject who, after a career in the Royal Navy, had renounced his German titles and adopted the surname Mountbatten – an Anglicised form of Battenberg – during the First World War owing to anti-German sentiment in the United Kingdom.
+After attending his grandfather's memorial service in London, Philip and his mother returned to Greece, where Andrew had remained to command a Greek Army division in the Greco-Turkish War.

-Greece suffered significant losses in the war, while the Turks made substantial gains.
-Philip's uncle and high commander of the Greek expeditionary force, King Constantine I, was blamed for the defeat and was forced to abdicate in September 1922.
-The new military government arrested Andrew, along with others.
-General Georgios Hatzianestis, who was commanding officer of the army, and five senior politicians were arrested, tried, and executed in the Trial of the Six.
-Andrew's life was also believed to be in danger and Alice was under surveillance.
-Finally, in December, a revolutionary court banished Andrew from Greece for life.
-The British naval vessel evacuated Andrew's family, with Philip carried to safety in a fruit box.
+Greece suffered significant losses in the conflict, while the Turkish forces made substantial gains.
+Philip's uncle, King Constantine I, who was high commander of the Greek expeditionary force, was blamed for the defeat and forced to abdicate in September 1922.
+The new military government arrested Andrew and several others.
+General Georgios Hatzianestis, the army's commanding officer, and five senior politicians were tried and executed in the Trial of the Six.
+Andrew's life was also believed to be in danger, and Alice was placed under surveillance.
+In December, a revolutionary court banished Andrew from Greece for life.
+The British naval vessel evacuated Andrew's family, with the infant Philip carried to safety in a fruit box.